ziritrion/ml-zoomcamp/12_project/README.md

 * test (10 images each)
 * validation (10 images each)

-Each of the above folders contains subfolders for different fruits and vegetables wherein the images for respective food items are present
+Each of the above folders contains subfolders for different fruits and vegetables wherein the images for respective food items are present.

 # Project Description

 For the capstone project I decided to work on a project involving Deep Learning.
-I opted for a simple ***image recognition task*** due to time constraints and inexperience.
+I opted for a simple ***image classification task*** due to time constraints and inexperience.

 This is a simple dataset containing 36 different classes of fruits and vegetables.
 The dataset is very small, which makes training a network from scratch unfeasible.
 Thus, the project relies exclusively on Transfer Learning for image feature extraction.